truongdo/truongdo.github.io/index.md

 I am currently a Ph.D student at the [Agumented Human Communication Laboratory, Nara Institute of Science and Technology (NAIST)](http://ahclab.naist.jp/index_en.html).

-My research interests are related to speech technologies such as speech recognition, speech translation, paralinguistic extraction and translation as well.
+My research interests are AI technologies, especially, related to speech and natural language processing such as speech recognition, speech translation, paralinguistic extraction and translation.
 You can find more details on [publication page](http://www.truongdo.com/publication).

 ## Contact
 - __Personal:__ <a href="mailto:truongdq54 [at] gmail.com">truongdq54 [at] gmail.com</a>